benedikt-hosp/ZERO/README.md

 we add it as a class member to a class in which the event will be raised.
 Our event has to have the type of the delegate we just created.

-e.g.
 ```
-public class ExperimentController
-{

-	public event MyEvent_delegate MyEvent;
+public event TrialEndedEvent_delegate TrialEndedEvent;

-	public ExperimentController(...){}
-	.
-	.
-	.

-}
 ```

-Now we created an event we can raise when something happens and we created a delegate that allows us to add listeners to that event.
+Now we created an event we can raise when something happens.
+We also created a delegate that allows us to add listeners to that event.

 3. To add a listener to that event: Let's say we want to listen to that new event in our GazeWriter.
 This time we have to add our listener inside the constructor of the class we want to handle the event.

 ```